2025–26 New Mexico Lobos men's basketball team

-The 2025–26 New Mexico Lobos men's basketball team represents the University of New Mexico during the 2025–26 NCAA Division I men's basketball season.
-The Lobos, led by first-year head coach Eric Olen, play their home games at The Pit in Albuquerque, New Mexico as a member of the Mountain West Conference.
+The 2025–26 New Mexico Lobos men's basketball team represented the University of New Mexico during the 2025–26 NCAA Division I men's basketball season.
+The Lobos, led by first-year head coach Eric Olen, played their home games at The Pit in Albuquerque, New Mexico as a member of the Mountain West Conference.

 Previous season

 The Lobos finished the 2024-25 season 27–8, 17–3 in Mountain West play to finish in first place in the conference standings for the first time since 2013.
 As the 1-seed in the Mountain West Tournament they would defeat 8-seed San Jose State in the Quarterfinals before falling in the Semifinals to 5-seed Boise State.
 They still however received an at-large bit to the NCAA Tournament and were placed as the 10-seed in the South region.
 The Lobos defeated 7-seed Marquette in the First Round, but fell in the Second Round to 2-seed #8 Michigan State to end their season.
 Following the season on March 25, head coach Richard Pitino was hired to replace Sean Miller as the head coach at Xavier.